 Active Ingredients: 11.6% Zinc Oxide (ZinClear™), 0.67% Titanium Dioxide.
 Inactive Ingredients: Alcohol, Allantoin, Aloe Barbadensis Leaf Juice Powder*, Alumina, Aqua (Water), Caprylic/Capric Triglyceride, Cetearyl Alcohol, Glucoside, Citric Acid, Coco-Caprylate/Caprate, Dicaprylyl Ether, Fructooligosaccharides (D-Beta), Gluconolactone, Glycerin, Glycine Soja (Soybean) Oil, Glyceryl Isostearate, Hamamelis Virginiana (Witch Hazel Water), Isononyl Isononanoate, Magnesium Aluminium Silicate, Polyhydroxystearic Acid, Polyglyceryl-6 Polyricinoleate, Polysorbate 60, Potassium Sorbate, Simethicone, Sodium Benzoate, Squalane, Tocopheryl Acetate (D-alpha), Trisodium Ethylenediamine, Xanthan Gum.

-Both sunscreens are available on the Naturisimo website, they often have 10% off so keep an eye out.
-Please let me know in the comments which Sunscreen you are going to use this summer.
+Let me know in the comments which Sunscreen you are going to use this summer.
 I will give it a try on my next holiday.